Growth strategies for arbitrary DAG neural architectures: Methodology

-With the current setting, we can create a network starting from an empty graph, rather than needing a starting point.
-To achieve this, we consider a single constant layer that always outputs zero.
-At each growth step, we have the option to add a direct edge (1 layer), add a new node (with 2 edges, i.e.~2 new layers), or increase the size of an existing node by adding new neurons to its input and output layers (increase width).
+} \compactdisplay{ $\alpha^*\!,\,\omega^* = \argmin_{\alpha,\, \omega} \| \,\omega \,\sigma(\alpha \cdot x) - \Vorth \| $. } With the current setting, we can create a network starting from an empty graph, rather than needing to choose a starting point.
+At each growth step, we have the option to add a direct edge (1 layer), add a new node (with 2 edges, \textit{i.e.}~2 new layers), or increase the size of an existing node by adding new neurons to its input and output layers (increase width).
 Expanding a node or adding a new one is the same process, as we only need to specify the input and output edges of the new neurons to be added.
 The peculiarity of this case lies in the fact that the best possible updates $\PU(x)$ of a specific node should take into account at least all the parameters contributing directly to this node.
-For reference, in Figure~\ref{fig:dag}, when calculating $\PU(x)$ at the hidden state $i+1$, we take into account the pre-existing weights $W_2$ and $W_3$.
+For reference, in Figure~\ref{fig:dag}, when calculating $\PU(x)$ at the hidden state $i+1$, we consider the pre-existing weights $W_2$ and $W_3$.